Skip to Content

 Anchoring the gulet at Simena seemed to take an age

-Apart from by foot, boat is the only way to arrive at Simena – no noisy cars or roads here.
+Apart from by foot, boat is the only way to arrive at Simena – no noisy vehicles or roads here.

 First mission was to climb the hill to Simena Castle